Terraonion-dev/SHSD3_NES/README.md

 * Select the PCESD_NES core
 * In the bottom box, double click Generate Programming File
 * Once finished, you'll have a file named *PCESD_NES.bit* in the project directory.
 Rename it to *fpga.bit* and place in the SYS/NES folder in the memory card.

+## Known Issues
+RGB output csync is not correct
+In game reset or holding reset button doesn't properly reset to the SHSD3 Menu Mapper support is incomplete

 **Documentation on FPGA signals and how to build your own core will follow shortly**